❄️

 ⚠️ Winter Tire Regulations in Austria

 In Austria, situational winter tire requirements apply from November 1 to April 15.
-Winter tires or all-season tires with M+S marking must be mounted in winter conditions (snow, slush, ice).
-Minimum tread depth: 4 mm for radial tires.
+Winter tires or all-season tires with the Alpine symbol (3PMSF) must be mounted in winter conditions (snow, slush, ice).
+Since October 2024, the Alpine symbol (3PMSF) is mandatory – the M+S marking alone is no longer sufficient.
+Minimum tread depth: 4 mm for radial tires, 5 mm for diagonal tires.
 Violations can result in fines between 35 and 5,000 Euros (§ 102 KFG).
 This information may change - check current regulations.

 Top Winter Tire Brands